Established in 2008

 -.344 hitter in 236 games played (starting every single one)

 Dustin was selected in the 5th round of the 2014 MLB Draft (146th overall) by the Milwaukee Brewers.
 In 4 years with the Brewers farm system he posted a .272 batting average and was named an All-Star for AA Biloxi Shuckers in 2017.
-Dustin has his degree in Exercise Physiology and is currently getting his Master’s in Physician Assistant at Trine University.
+Dustin has his degree in Exercise Physiology and recently received his Master’s in Physician Assistant at Trine University.

 College